RIP to All the Gay Bars in New York City I've Known

-Before the Townhouse there was Regency East, at the other end of E. 58th St. Unlike the Townhouse there were no steps to walk up so you didn't have to worry about an embarrassing fall if you had too much to drink.
+Before the Townhouse, there was Regency East, at the other end of E. 58th St. Unlike the Townhouse, there were no steps to walk up so there was no need to worry about an embarrassing fall if you had too much to drink.
 RE closed around 1990.

 ROME (8th Ave. & 26th St.)

 Open briefly, but it didn't attract much of a crowd, and then went after a straight clientele.